nhannht/obsidian-historica/README.md

 - Support 2 styles of visualization
 - _(Not) Smart generate the summary_ of content related to the point of time in your note
 - Multi files support
+- Export your timeline as image/pdf or simply copy it to clipboard -

 </ul>